-Depreciation is an important aspect for companies and individuals to understand their financial situation and save on taxes.
+Depreciation is an important aspect for companies and individuals to understand their financial situation and save taxes.
 It is important to understand how assets wear out over time and how this can affect the tax burden.
-In this article, we will examine the different types of depreciation, how they are calculated, and how they affect the Balance Sheet and the Profit and Loss Statement impact.
+In this article, we will examine the different types of depreciation, how they are calculated, and how they affect the Balance Sheet and the income statement impact.

 What is depreciation?